 Reverend Linda Taylor

-I’m Living Room Conversations’ Faith Partner.
+I’m Rev. Linda, Living Room Conversations’ Faith Partner.
 As a priest, spiritual director and conflict coach, I’ve discovered that Living Room Conversations is an important resource that helps me support faith communities in our sacred work of increasing understanding and building peace, one conversation at a time.
 I have used Living Room Conversations in leadership retreats and in other situations of conflict, and I am working with faith leaders from all traditions throughout the country to implement Living Room Conversations in their own communities.
 We imagine a world where faith communities are able to listen and learn from one another, and I hope you’ll read on to discover what that might be like for your community.

 All Living Room Conversations materials are a free, open-source resource.
 No fancy event or skilled facilitator is needed.
 I first experienced Living Room Conversations at a conference held by our Episcopal diocese in California in Spring 2016.
 Six of us from the church I served participated that day, and we immediately recognized a process that our church needed.
 We began hosting a Living Room Conversation gathering each month.
 Some people were regulars, moved by the connection, well-being and hope they received.
 Some invited friends—both from our church and the larger community.
 I found participants’ responses awe-inspiring and was moved to see word begin spreading to other communities.